polterguy/phosphorusfive/plugins/extras/p5.flickrnet/README.md

 * [sort-order] - How to sort the results.
 Legal values are 'None', 'DatePostedAscending', 'DatePostedDescending', 'DateTakenAscending', 'DateTakenDescending', 'InterestingnessAscending', 'InterestingnessDescending' and 'Relevance'.
 * [tag-mode] - Tag mode.
 Legal values are 'None', 'AnyTags', 'AllTags' and 'Boolean'.

 Internally *[p5.flickr.search]* is using [FlickrNet](https://github.com/samjudson/flickr-net), where you can find the documentation for what the different options and arguments signifies.
-FlickrNet is licensed under the Apache License, Version 2.0.
+FlickrNet is licensed under the Apache License, Version 2.0, and the copyright of Sam Judson.

 The Active Event *[p5.flickr.search]*, will by default, only return _"free"_ images, which are images under the following licenses.